genius-systems/gameta/docs/docs/commands/0.3/commands.md

 * --git / -g: Indicates that Gameta should initialise this folder as a git repository
-* --overwrite / -o: Indicates that Gameta should overwrite the existing .meta file with new data
+* --overwrite / -o: Indicates that Gameta should overwrite the existing .gameta file with new data

 ## gameta sync

-Syncs all child repositories specified in the .meta file locally.
+Syncs all child repositories specified in the .gameta file locally.

 ## gameta repo